 Multilingual Education

-• The Office of Multilingual Education and Related Programs (OMERP) engages with our Multilingual/ESL educators working with English Learners (ELs) by providing and coordinating access to professional development, supplemental materials, and teacher coaching.
+• The Office of Multilingual Education and Related Programs (OMERP) engages with our Multilingual/ESL educators working with English Learners (EL) by providing and coordinating access to professional development, supplemental materials, and teacher coaching.
 We are committed to English Language Development (ELD) for EL students beginning in early childhood by implementing English literacy instructional frameworks that prepare EL families to become independent readers and writers in English.
-We lead with an intentional focus on providing K-12 English Learners (ELs), immigrant students and their families with rigorous support and experience that will prepare them for college and life success.
+We lead with an intentional focus on providing K-12 EL, immigrant students, and their families with rigorous support and experience that will prepare them for college and life success.

 Alignment to the District Vision and Mission

-Exceptional Talent - We adopted the core curriculum that is fully aligned to the Common Core of State Standards in all subject areas; Math, Social Studies, Science, and English Language Arts.
+Exceptional Talent - We adopted a core curriculum that is fully aligned to the Common Core of State Standards in all subject areas; Math, Social Studies, Science, and English Language Arts.
 Our curriculum sets an expectation that every English Learner will show competence in very specific skills and knowledge with the support of school/ district administrators, Multilingual/ESL teachers and support staff.
 Instructional strategies and assessment are also provided by WIDA.
-All teachers working with English Learners (ELs) are provided with additional training as listed on Frontline.
+All teachers working with EL are provided with additional training on Frontline.

-Responsible Stewardship - We serve more than 7,000 multilingual students, speaking 54 different languages in schools throughout the district, helping English Learners (ELs) in mastering the English and American culture while mastering core subject areas.
-We have an intent focus on developing English speaking, reading, writing and listening skills.
-Our celebrated partnerships within the Detroit community and across the world have been showcased by local museums, international institutes, external partners, volunteers and organizations invested in English Language Development and Culture.
+Responsible Stewardship - We serve more than 7,000 multilingual students, speaking 54 different languages in schools throughout the district, helping EL master the English language and American culture while mastering core subject areas.
+We have an intentional focus on developing English speaking, reading, writing and listening skills.
+Our celebrated partnerships within the Detroit community and across the world have been showcased by local museums, international institutions, external partners, volunteers and organizations invested in English Language Development and Culture.

 Detroit Public Schools Community District does not discriminate based on race, color, national origin, sex, disability, age, and religion.